-Training content for each role will be determined by feedback on current training methods and the outcome of investigating security incidents.
+Training content for each role will be determined by feedback on current training methods and the outcome of investigating data breaches.
 This will be reviewed frequently. - 19.
 By ensuring an Impact Assessment has been approved for the activity - 20.
-The entry should be reviewed annually and an update is to be made when any change to the purposes of processing personal data occur - 21.
+The payment must be made annually to the Information Commissioner's Office (ICO) - 21.
 Follow the guidance in the Data Minimisation Procedure - 22.
 Consult the Data Protection Officer over any proposed sharing outside of the UK.
 If you are a manager who is proposing a change to or implementing a new system which may involve the hosting of personal data in a nation outside the UK, this must be first assessed by a Privacy Impact Assessment, which must be approved by your SIRO and Data Protection Officer - 23.
 Special Categories of Personal Data are information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and genetic data, biometric data for the purpose of uniquely identifying an individual, data concerning health or data concerning an individual's sex life or sexual orientation.
 Where this data is held it should be stored securely and in a way that access is restricted only to those internal staff that have a valid need to access it.
 It should only be shared externally after verifying that the recipient is entitled to access this data and through secure means. - 24.
 Hard-copy packages must be marked as such by writing on the exterior of the package.
 Emails should contain the wording in the 'subject' field before the email title.
 Refer to the Records of Processing Activity document and the register of Data Flows for clear instruction on how you are expected to handle sending the data securely according to the particular activity you are undertaking

-What if I need to do something against the policy?
+What if I need to do something against this policy?

-If you believe you have a valid business reason for an exception to these policy points, having read and understood the reasons why they are in place, please raise a formal request by contacting The Chief Financial Officer, The Chelmsford Learning Partnership, The Beaulieu Park School, Armistice Avenue, Chelmsford, CM1 6DT.
+If you believe you have a valid business reason for an exception to these policy points, having read and understood the reasons why they are in place, please raise a formal request by contacting the school office.